reggiekim/reggiekim.github.io/README.md

 ##Rules
 1. First player is Bernie Sanders
 1. Second player is Hillary Clinton
+1. The two players alternate turns, capturing one state at at time
 1. Successfully have three states in a row -- vertically, horizontally or diagonally -- to win
 1. A full board with no winner will result in a tie